dunhamsteve/aoc2022/README.md

 I ran RBMap just to see, 10.6 sec for my Array version, 1:33.34 for RBMap, and about 24s for HashMap.

+**Day 21**

+Day 21 was a nice match for a functional programming language.

 ## Rust Notes

 - Editor tooling is nice: